Fidus Investment (FDUS)

 AI Analysis | Feedback

-Edward H. Ross, Chairman of the Board and Chief Executive Officer
+Edward H. Ross, Chairman and Chief Executive Officer

-Mr. Ross has over 25 years of experience investing debt and equity capital in lower middle-market companies.
-He co-founded Fidus Capital, LLC, the predecessor firm to Fidus Investment's advisor, in 2005.
-Additionally, he co-founded Fidus Partners, LLC, an investment banking firm.
-Prior to Fidus, Mr. Ross was a managing director and head of the Chicago office for Allied Capital Corporation, a publicly-traded business development company, from 2002 to 2005, where he focused on making debt and equity investments in middle-market companies.
-Before Allied Capital, he co-founded Middle Market Capital, a merchant banking group of Wachovia Securities and its predecessor, First Union Securities, Inc.
+Mr. Ross has served as Chairman of the Board and Chief Executive Officer of Fidus Investment Corporation since its initial public offering in June 2011, and also chairs the Investment Advisor's investment committee.
+He co-founded Fidus Capital, LLC, the predecessor firm to Fidus Investment Advisors, LLC, in 2005.
+Before that, he was a managing director and head of the Chicago office for Allied Capital Corporation, a publicly-traded business development company, from 2002 to 2005.
+Mr. Ross also co-founded Middle Market Capital, a merchant banking group of Wachovia Securities and its predecessor, First Union Securities, Inc. He has over 20 years of debt and equity capital investing experience with lower middle-market companies.

-Shelby E. Sherard, Chief Financial Officer, Chief Compliance Officer and Corporate Secretary
+Shelby E. Sherard, Chief Financial Officer, Chief Compliance Officer, Principal Accounting Officer and Corporate Secretary

-Mr. Lauer possesses over 25 years of experience investing debt and equity capital in lower middle-market companies.
-He was a co-founder of Fidus Capital LLC in 2005.
-From 2008 to June 2011, he served as a Managing Partner of Fidus Partners, LLC, an investment banking firm.
-Prior to that, Mr. Lauer was a managing director of Allied Capital Corporation, a publicly-traded business development company, from 2004 to 2008, where he was a member of its Management Committee and investment committees.
-His experience also includes working with the Global Sponsor Finance Group of GE Capital and the Leveraged Capital Group at Wachovia Securities.
+Mr. Lauer serves as President and an Interested Director of Fidus Investment Corporation and is a member of its investment advisor's investment committee.
+He has more than 25 years of experience investing debt and equity capital in lower middle-market companies.
+From 2008 to June 2011, Mr. Lauer was a managing partner of Fidus Partners, LLC, an investment banking firm.
+Before that, he served as a managing director of Allied Capital Corporation, a publicly-traded business development company, from 2004 to 2008, where he was a member of the firm's Management Committee and Private Finance Investment Committee.
+Mr. Lauer also worked with the Global Sponsor Finance Group of GE Capital.

 AI Analysis | Feedback